Skip to main content

 2. Special rules

-However, the expedition or transport will be understood to be linked only to the delivery made by the intermediary when it has communicated to its supplier a tax identification number for the purposes of Value Added Tax provided by the Kingdom of Spain.
+However, the dispatch or transport will be understood to be linked only to the delivery made by the intermediary when it has communicated to its supplier a tax identification number for the purposes of Value Added Tax provided by the Kingdom of Spain.

 3. When the goods are subject to installation or assembly, provided that the installation or assembly meets the following requirements: